 - A. Full Owner Occupancy: Personnel will continuously occupy and access the adjacent buildings and grounds.
-Perform the Work so as not to interfere with day-to-day operations.
-1. Provide not less than seventy-two (72) hours notice to Owner of activities that will - 1.
-Provide not less than seventy-two (72) hours notice to Owner of activities that w affect Owner's operations.
+Perform the Work so as not to interfere with day-to-day operations. - 1.
+Provide not less than seventy-two (72) hours notice to Owner of activities that will affect Owner's operations.